demyinn00/BootMe/README.md

 # BootMe
-This app allows you to run 6 workflows.
-The work flows configured launches google tabs for specific environments and plays my personal spotify playlists.
+This app allows me to run 6 workflows.
+The work flows configured have 2 main uses:
+- Launching study/work environments
+  - Launch my most used tabs
+  - Play appropriate Spotify playlist
+- Orangization
+  - Clean my desktop (remove clutter)
+  - Kill all (Force quit background apps)

 Before using this app, create a `.env` file to store your Spotify credentials.
 Click here for more info on spotify web api. https://developer.spotify.com/documentation/web-api